Stay Sober With These 6 Essential Relapse Prevention Tips For Heroin, Opioid, and Other Addictions

 Common signs of mental relapse:

-• Glamorizing your past addiction
+• Glamorizing your past drug addiction using Heroin, Fentanyl, Opioid, and Painkiller abuse

-• Hanging out with addicted friends
+• Hanging out with drug addicted friends

 • Contemplating relapsing